soulsource/BuddhaShader/README.md

 Many aspects of the program, including but not limited to the size of the rendered PNG and the size of the preview window, can be controlled using command line switches.
 Run it with the "--help" parameter to get a list.

 The maximum buffer size (and therefore the maximum resolution of the generated image) is limited by graphics driver and hardware.
 If one requests a too big image, the program will output the maximum image size in total pixels.
 Similar constraints apply to work group sizes.

+I doubt that this program is even big enough to fall under any copyright, but if it does, let's just say it's under zlib/libpng license.

+*NOTE*: This program includes a copy of glfw ( http://www.glfw.org/ ), which is under zlib/libpng license ( http://www.glfw.org/license.html ), and a copy of files generated using GLAD ( http://glad.dav1d.de ).
+It further links against libpng.
+None of these two are my work.